-- 1. Subject to the provisions of this Part, a person may permit a place, other than a private residence or vacation accommodation, to be used for, or may organize or host: - a. a support group meeting; - b. a critical service meeting which cannot be held at the workplace or provided virtually; - c. a meal provided without charge to people in need; - d. a wedding, baptism, funeral or Jewish divorce court proceeding;
+- 1. Subject to the provisions of this Part, a person may permit a place, other than a private residence or vacation accommodation, to be used for, or may organize or host: - a. a support group meeting; - b. a critical service meeting which cannot be held at the workplace or provided virtually; - c. a meal provided without charge to people in need; - d. a wedding, baptism, funeral or Jewish divorce court proceeding; - e. a program for children or youth; - f. occupational training, including health, safety or re-hiring training, which cannot be provided virtually. - 2.
+An owner or organizer must not permit

-- e. a program for children or youth; - f. occupational training, including health, safety or re-hiring training, which cannot be provided virtually. - 2.
-An owner or organizer must not permit more than fifty patrons to be present at a support group meeting, a critical service meeting, a meal provided without charge to people in need, a program for children or youth or occupational training, or more than ten patrons to be present at a wedding, baptism, funeral, or Jewish divorce court proceeding. - 3.
-A patron must not be present at a support group meeting, a critical service meeting, a program for children or youth or occupational training at which there are more than fifty patrons, or at a wedding, baptism, funeral or Jewish divorce court proceeding at which there are more than ten patrons. - 4.
-In this and the following sections, up to and including section 16.
+- a. more than fifty patrons, or the lesser number who can be accommodated safely as provided for in section 8, to be present at a support group meeting, a critical service meeting, a meal provided without charge to people in need, a program for children or youth, occupational training, or an outside funeral which is conducted by a religious body, or - b. more than ten patrons, or the lesser number who can be accommodated safely as provided for in section 8, to be present at an outside funeral which is not conducted by a religious body, a funeral which is held indoors whether or not conducted by a religious body, a wedding, baptism or a Jewish divorce court proceeding. - 3.
+A patron must not be present at - a. a support group meeting, a critical service meeting, a program for children or youth, occupational training, or an outside funeral which is conducted by a religious body, at which there are more than fifty patrons, or the lesser number which can be accommodated safely as provided for in section 8, present, or - b. an outside funeral which is not conducted by a religious body, a funeral which is held indoors whether or not conducted by a religious body, a wedding, a baptism or a Jewish divorce court proceeding, at which there are more than ten patrons present, or the lesser number which can be accommodated safety as provided for in section 8. - 4.
+An outdoor funeral which is conducted by a religious body must be conducted in compliance with the provisions of the Variance for Outdoor Worship Services. - 5.
+In this and the following sections, up to and including section 17,

-"event" means a support group meeting, a critical service meeting, a meal provided without charge to people in need, a wedding, a baptism, a funeral, a Jewish divorce court proceeding, a program for children or youth or occupational training;
+"event" means a support group meeting, a critical service meeting, a meal provided without charge to people in need, a wedding, a baptism, an outside funeral which is not conducted by a religious body, a funeral which is held indoors whether or not it is conducted by a religious body, a Jewish divorce court proceeding, a program for children or youth or occupational training;